Lucca-rgb/Chat-Jessi/README.md

 # English Version

-## 🤖 Jessi Chat: Your Friendly Assistant!
+## 🤖 Jessi Chat: Your Friendly Assistant

 ### 🌟 New Features